We are deeply saddened by the death of our partner James K. Dorsett, Jr. on October 30. The following obituary was written by his sons Jim and Stuart.

 Upon graduation from Davidson, Dorsett traveled throughout Europe, where he observed the signs of impending war, including the marching of the Hitler Youth and a speech by Italy's Mussolini.
 Dorsett returned to North Carolina and enrolled in the University of North Carolina School of Law, obtaining his Juris Doctor degree with High Honors in 1941.
 At UNC, Dorsett served as Editor-in- Chief of the Law Review and was elected to the Order of the Coif.

-Future U.S. Senator Willis Smith recruited young Dorsett to join his law firm in Raleigh.
+In 1941, young Dorsett was recruited to join Smith Anderson.
 However, as an Army Reserve officer, he was called to active duty following the bombing of Pearl Harbor by Japanese forces.
 After training in the U.S., Dorsett was stationed near Salisbury, England from 1943 to 1944.
 During this time, with Top Secret security clearance, he was engaged in planning and training for the Allied Expeditionary Force invasion of Europe.
 On May 30, 1944, Dorsett crossed the English Channel in an LCT flat-bottomed ship and landed on Utah Beach, Normandy, France on the morning of June 6, 1944 ("D-Day").
 As a counter-intelligence officer in the 7th Corps under Lt.
 General "Lightening Joe" Collins, Dorsett played a major role in the First Army's campaigns extending from Normandy to the Elbe River in Germany.
 He participated in the Normandy peninsular campaign, liberation of Paris, invasion of Germany, Battle of the Bulge, taking of Cologne and crossing of the Rhine River to Leipzig to link with Russian troops.
 For his role in the conflict, Dorsett was promoted to the rank of Major and received the Bronze Star.
 He was also awarded the Croix de Guerre by the Government of France.

 Following his discharge from active duty in 1945, he rejoined the law firm of Smith, Leach and Anderson in Raleigh.
 In 1950 he married the former Anna Lee Smith, daughter of Senator Smith, and they celebrated their 51st anniversary shortly before his death.